turris-cz/user-docs/docs/geek/tos3_migration.md

 This sequence installs a package that triggers migration and starts Turris updater.

+!!! important
+    Do not run migration steps on Turris OS 4.0 or newer.
+These work only for latest fixup of Turris OS 3.11.
+Also make sure that you run `opkg-cl` and not `opkg` otherwise you can expect system to break with future updates.

 !!! warning
     Migration takes some time.
 It can take up to hour or more.
 During that time router can become unaccessible.
 Do not reboot or disconnect router from power